etiennestuder/gradle-jooq-plugin/README.md

     }
 ```

-Configuring the toolchain directly on the `JooqGenerate` task currently leads to an error by Gradle at build time when
+Note: Configuring the toolchain directly on the `JooqGenerate` task currently leads to an error by Gradle at build time when
 using the Kotlin DSL.
 Investigation is in progress.

 ## Avoiding configuration pitfalls